argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/docs/CONTRIBUTING.md

 ## Building the plugin

-We have 2 targets in /Makefile:
+We have 2 targets in the [Makefile](https://github.com/argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/blob/main/Makefile):

 1. `local-build` - This is the main makefile target you will use during development.
 This creates raw/unoptimized binaries that keep the link symbols so that you can use a Go debugger while you change your code.
 2. `gateway-api-plugin-build` - This makefile target creates an optimized build binary for a production release.
 This target is currently run by Continuous integration to create releases.
 You should normally not need this target during development